Tips for Buying Chaga Mushrooms

 As a mushroom buying agent and harvester for some of the largest mushroom companies in the world in some of the very most remote areas of North America, I have seen all the nasty tricks that some of the most unscrupulous people will try to get away with, when it comes to selling their mushrooms and other wild harvested products.
 And this is where the consumer needs a professional experienced buying agent of these wild food products who acts on your behalf to protect you from some of the people who harvest these products!

 I have a saying that goes like this:

 I know everything I need to know about a harvester just by looking in his or her basket of mushrooms or other wild harvested products they bring to me.
 What they bring will tell me one of three things about that person:

-- One: This person has never done this before and requires some training, which I am more than willing to help out with!
+One: This person has never done this before and requires some training!

-- Two: This person has done this before and their pride & intergrity for quality shows in how clean and perfect their product is. (in which case, I will favor their future harvests)
+Two: This person has done this before and their pride & integrity for quality shows in how clean and perfect their product is. (in which case, I will favor their future harvests)